 The fresh produce, warm atmosphere, and old school decor add up to a humble and charming bar run by two brothers who value customer service.
 Try the pimientos de padron con migas (an Andalusian classic with peppers, chorizo and breadcrumbs).

-This Barcelona tapas bar is hidden on a small winding street in the Raval.
-It may not be the best or the most fun but finding another terrace in the Raval which serves free tapas with your drink?
+This Barcelona tapas bar is hidden on a small winding street.
+It may not be the best or the most fun but finding another terrace in the Raval?
 Good luck!

 What stands out here are the massive portion sizes of the mains – bring an appetite.
 This is also a great tapas bar to check out some South American specialties, particularly Chilean dishes.